xale-a/quill/README.md

 <h1>Note:</h1>
-This is general version, for version that's used for histre webapp, please use branches with <code>-histre</code> extension.
+This is histre webapp specific version, for version that's used for general purposes, please use branches without <code>-histre</code> extension.

 <h1>Build</h1>